 1. Time-Consuming Payroll setup

 Payroll processing in-house requires too much time for any business.
-Such total time by payroll workers preparing information, double-checking worked/recorded hours, dealing with federal regulations, and computing the fine details of wages and taxes should be best invested on other critical company activities.
+Such total time by payroll workers preparing information, double-checking worked/recorded hours, dealing with federal regulations, and computing the fine details of wages and taxes should be best invested in other critical company activities.

 Furthermore, due to the large amount of data involved, the overall process is likely to make mistakes, placing a significant load on HR Staff members.

-To use an automated cloud payroll system for smooth payroll administration is the ideal approach to save time and avoid being bothered by payroll software technical details.
+Using an automated cloud payroll system for smooth payroll administration is the ideal approach to save time and avoid being bothered by payroll software technical details.

 2. Keep up to date with the times